carlhauck/tandem-apprentice-challenge-2020/README.md

 ## Reflection
 ### Known issues/challenges
-This was my first time attempting to use Jest, so I admittedly eschewed TDD tenets in favor of something like Development-Driven Testing.
+This was my first time attempting to use Jest (not to mention my first time diving into components, props, and emitting), so I admittedly eschewed TDD tenets in favor of something like Development-Driven Testing.
 (I'm more familiar with Ruby and RSpec, and backend unit testing is also more intuitive to me.)
-In poring over the Jest documentation, I realized that I have a good deal to learn about components and props before I can take full advantage of Jest within a framework like Vue.
-As a result, I don't have much faith in the code coverage of my unit tests here, but I'm looking forward to learning more about Jest and unit testing best practices in general.
+As a result, I'm not super confident about the code coverage of my unit tests here, but I'm looking forward to learning more about Jest and unit testing best practices in general.

-One super minor side note: One of the questions provided includes only three answers.
-I considered adjusting my code to account for that (so that it wouldn't render a blank 4th answer), but since the acceptance criteria explicitly mentioned "4 possible answers," I decided to ignore it, since it'd make more sense to just add a fourth answer to the json object.

 ### Feature wish list
 It would've been fun to include a countdown timer for each question.
 I also considered adding sound effects for right/wrong answers, but decided that it'd probably just be annoying :)